Is Your Business Ready for CMMC 2.0 Compliance Deadline?

 The DoD might publish the CMMC program rule in the next few months.
 There are two possible scenarios for the CMMC program rule:

-Under this scenario, the CMMC program rule would go into effect after the DoD adjudicates and responds to public comments through the publication of a final rule in the Federal Register.
-Proposed rules follow the standard, normal, and slow approach to "notice and comment" on rulemaking.
+In this situation, the CMMC program rule would be enforced after the DoD evaluates and addresses public feedback by publishing a final rule in the Federal Register.
+Suggested regulations adhere to the standard, customary, and gradual approach for "notice and comment" in rulemaking.

-The DoD has consistently pursued an interim final rule, where the CMMC program rule would become effective before the DoD adjudicates and responds to public comments via a final rule, meaning it would be effective immediately.
+The DoD has persistently followed a provisional final rule, where the CMMC program rule would be implemented prior to the DoD assessing and responding to public comments through a final rule, signifying its immediate effectiveness.

 Have a realistic idea about the implementation timeline